Weighted mixed-norm $L_p$ estimates for equations in non-divergence form with singular coefficients: the Dirichlet problem: Introduction

-This paper is the last part of a series of papers \cite{Dong-Phan-1, Dong-Phan-RMI, DP, Dong-Phan}.
-In particular, in \cite{Dong-Phan-RMI} we obtained the Sobolev type estimates for non-divergence form elliptic and parabolic equations similar to \eqref{eq1.52} and \eqref{eq5.51} in a half space with the Neumann boundary condition when $\alpha\in (-1,1)$.
+In \cite{Dong-Phan-RMI}, we obtained the Sobolev type estimates for non-divergence form elliptic and parabolic equations similar to \eqref{eq1.52} and \eqref{eq5.51} in a half space with the Neumann boundary condition when $\alpha\in (-1,1)$.
 The results were later extended in \cite{DP} to more general $\alpha\in (-1,\infty)$, which is optimal.
 The corresponding singular-degenerate equations in divergence form were studied in \cite{Dong-Phan-1, DP} with the conormal boundary condition and in \cite{Dong-Phan} with the Dirichlet boundary condition.
 In these papers, we dealt with leading coefficients which are measurable in the normal space direction and have small mean oscillations in small cylinders (or balls) in time and the remaining space directions.
 This is called the partially VMO condition and was first introduced in \cite{Kim-Krylov,Kim-Krylov-1} for non-degenerate equations with bounded coefficients.
+For non-divergence form equations, it was assumed that

-We also refer to a related work \cite{MP} in which a conormal boundary value problem for equations in divergence form with singular-degenerate coefficients but $A_2$-Muckenhoupt weights is considered.
+See \cite[(1.8)]{Dong-Phan-RMI} and \cite[(1.7)]{DP}.
+We also refer to a related work \cite{MP} in which a conormal boundary value problem for equations in divergence form with singular-degenerate coefficients as $A_2$-Muckenhoupt weights was considered.

 To give a formal description of our main results for general equations, we introduce some notation.
-Assume that $a=(a_{ij})_{d \times d} :\Omega_T \rightarrow \bR^{d\times d}$ is a matrix of measurable functions that satisfies the following uniform ellipticity and boundedness conditions with the ellipticity constant $\nu>0$
+Assume that $a=(a_{ij}) :\Omega_T \rightarrow \bR^{d\times d}$ is a matrix of measurable functions that satisfies the following uniform ellipticity and boundedness conditions with the ellipticity constant $\nu>0$: